Gabb112/Customer-Churn-Prediction/README.md

     python src/main.py
     ```

+## Project Report (Optional)

+If you have created a project report (`reports/report.md`), include key findings, challenges, and any recommendations.

 ## Future Work

+*   Fine-tune the model further to improve the f1 score for class 1.
-*   Explore more advanced feature engineering techniques.
+*   Explore more advanced feature engineering techniques, and features based on the business logic.
-*   Try different machine learning models and hyperparameter tuning strategies.
+*   Try different machine learning models and hyperparameter tuning strategies, focusing on Random Forest.
 *   Add external data to improve the predictions.
 *   Implement a way to save and load the models.
 *   Deploy the model in a more production environment using APIs.
+*  Explore Model interpretability techniques.

 ## Dependencies